 You want a protocol that offers good security and speed.
 PPTP is the fastest but doesn’t provide enough security.
 L2TP and IKEv2 offer great security, but L2TP’s speeds aren’t great, and IKEv2 isn’t supported on older platforms.
 OpenVPN provides both decent speeds and top-notch security, so it’s simply the best option for safe P2P file sharing.

 If you want to use OpenVPN for torrenting, look no further than CyberGhost VPN.
-Millions worldwide rely on our servers optimized for fast, safe, and anonymous torrenting.
+Millions worldwide rely on our servers optimized for fast, safe, and secure torrenting.
 We work hard to keep your digital activity and data out of the wrong hands.
 Try CyberGhost VPN risk-free with our 45-day money-back guarantee.